 The Locals United groups should be an open learning space where people with different perspectives and realities come together.
 It is important to us that everyone can feel comfortable within the group with their needs, which is why we try to make the meetings accessible to as many people as possible, for example through translators* and the search for rooms with as few barriers as possible.

 Would you like to make a difference?
-In autumn we will start with “Locals United” groups in Leipzig, Berlin, Kassel and Schwerin.
+In autumn we will start with “Locals United” groups in Leipzig, Berlin and Kassel.
 Be there and tell everyone.
 Next year, groups will be added in Potsdam, Halle, Göttingen and Wismar.

 Would you like to network with the Locals United Team now or do you have any questions?
 Here you will find the contact person for your city: